FlamingoIndustries/supercalc/SE 3 2014/Readme.txt

 added to the function arguments.
 	toString():	Returns the string representation of the PowerFunctionElement in the form argument^argument where all arguments of equal or lower precedence are surrounded with brackets.

+12. Main: This class houses the main method for testing.